jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 A **Solver** ([`AbstractSolver`](@ref MathOptInterface.AbstractSolver)) is a "factory" used to specify solver-specific parameters (e.g., algorithmic parameters, license keys, etc.) and create new solver instances.
 These are typically very lightweight objects.

-Through the rest of the manual, `m` is used as a generic solver instance.
+Through the rest of the manual, `instance` is used as a generic solver instance.

 ## Variables